 To ensure that the diet is balanced, you need to include the six basic nutrients in his meal: proteins, carbohydrates, minerals, fats, vitamins, and trace elements.

 For effectiveness, let your feeding routine for puppies comprise of 4 or 5 small meals in a day once they have been weaned off their mother’s milk.
 We’ve written two great articles you may want to read:

 - How to put weight on a nursing dog? — make sure the mother is also in top form while feeding her puppies

-- The Best Macro Ratio — the right and recommended protein, fat and carb ratio for pitbulls, molossuses and rottweilers
+- The Best Macro Ratio — the right and recommended protein, fat and carb ratio for pitbull dogs, molossuses, and rottweilers

 You should maintain a particular feeding time.
 This is because dogs love a good routine and this shall increase their enthusiasm and appetite.
 To satisfy their carnivorous desires, make sure to include muscle meat in their diets.
-If you opt for a convenient dry dog food, prefer a grain-free dog food.
+If you opt for a convenient kibble, prefer a grain-free dog food.

 Socializing Do's and Don’ts with Rottweiler Dogs

 It is vital for Rottweilers of all ages to be socialized and trained, starting as early as possible, ideally from their very first weeks of life.
 Rottweilers are very large dogs and any sudden unwanted movement near children or weaker beings could result in injuries, or worse.
 Additionally, Rottweilers are extremely powerful and if feeling threatened or anxious, they may react violently which would result in devastating bites.